This topic provides a high-level overview of Wayfinder's architecture.

 For more information, see Get Started as a Wayfinder Administrator.

-Using the developer interface, the development team:
+Using the developer interface, workspace members:

 - Provisions Kubernetes clusters and namespaces, choosing from the available cloud providers and cluster plans